HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-building-the-reference-bot.md

 ![Power the controller](/assets/nodebot-assemble/12_power_motor_controller.jpg)

 ### Control the motor controller
 Each motor uses two control pins: one for direction, and one for speed.
-Connect Photon pins D1 and D2 to the left-most pins per motor.
+Connect Photon pins D0 and D1 to the left-most pins per motor.
 Connect D4 and D5 to the right-most pins per motor (see schematic).

 ![control the controller](/assets/nodebot-assemble/13_motor_controller_io.jpg)